unknown137-dimas/RemoteDAQ-Server/README.md

 # RemoteDAQ-Server
 This repository is part of RemoteDAQ project.
+This repository is used for RemoteDAQ server.